Dr. Mariwan Baker

-Dr. Mariwan Baker, Chairman and Founder of Bring Hope Humanitarian Foundation (BHHF), has been involved in various humanitarian efforts since the late 1990’s.
-A PhD graduate from Technical University of Denmark (DTU), Copenhagen, he has two Master’s Degrees in Sweden, in Physics and Radiation Oncology.
+Dr. Mariwan Baker, Chairman and Founder of Bring Hope Humanitarian Foundation (BHHF), has been involved in various humanitarian efforts since the late 1990s.
+He is a PhD graduate from the Technical University of Denmark (DTU), Copenhagen, and holds two master’s Degrees from Sweden, in Physics and Radiation Oncology.

 Dr. Baker was born in Northern Iraq in 1973 at the height of the oil crisis.
 As a result of the Kuwait war, he became a Kurdish refugee, trapped in the mountain area between Iraq and Iran.
-At age 19, following his struggle for survival he managed to migrate to Sweden.
-For three years and living in eight different refugee camps outside of the city of Stockholm, he remained a refugee.
+At age 19, following his struggle for survival, he managed to migrate to Sweden.
+He remained a refugee in limbo for three years, living in eight different refugee camps outside of the city of Stockholm.

-In 1995 Dr. Baker was awarded an asylum permanent residence by the Swedish Government.
-Seeking higher education, Dr. Baker studied during the day and worked at night.
-In 2001 he received an MSc in a joint collaboration between the University of Florida and the Royal Institute of Technology (KTH).
-In 2004 he received a second MSc from Karolinska Institute and Stockholm University.
+In 1995, Dr. Baker was given asylum and permanent residency by the Swedish Government.
+Seeking higher education, Dr. Baker studied during the day and worked at night, and in 2001 he received an MSc in a joint collaboration between the University of Florida and the Royal Institute of Technology (KTH).
+In 2004, he received a second MSc from Karolinska Institute and Stockholm University.
 He received his PhD in 2016.

-In 2015, Dr. Baker abandoned a decade of clinical career in treating cancer patients in Scandinavia, and dedicated his full-time work to helping less fortunate worldwide through the foundation of BHHF.
+In 2015, Dr. Baker abandoned a decade-long clinical career in treating cancer patients in Scandinavia, and dedicated his full-time work to helping the less fortunate worldwide through his founding of Bring Hope Humanitarian.